JohnMello is a writer, composer, musician, and author of books for children and adults.

 - It's a whirling dervish - The ingredients in the bowl tend to fly out from the center, meaning that the blades don't always blend things as well as they should.
 Sometimes the mixture finds its way underneath the blades, which means that if you want to use the machine more than once during a session, you'll have to remove the bowl and blade and clean them before continuing.

-- It's misleading - The recipe book is extremely useful but some of the recipes have incomplete information, such as the recipe for scones that lists 50g caster sugar and 2 tablespoons golden granulated sugar.
-The latter should be sprinkled over the scones before they go in the oven, but there's no mention about when or where to use the caster sugar.
-A small point, but a crucial one if you've never made scones before.
+- It's misleading - The recipe book is extremely useful, but some of the recipes have incomplete information, such as the recipe for scones that lists 50g caster sugar and 2 tablespoons golden granulated sugar.
+The latter should be sprinkled over the scones before they go in the oven, but there's no mention of when or where to use the caster sugar.
+This a small point, but a crucial one if you've never made scones before.

 - It's got construction issues - There's a note in the instructions that come with the food processor about the delicate nature of the whisk beaters.
 The advice is: